 Any Probation or other adverse action will be disclosed on the Medical Student Performance Evaluation (MSPE) at the time of application for residency (as required).

-A student will be placed on a mandated behavioral monitoring contract if the Professionalism Subcommittee of the Progress Committee or Associate Dean for Students deems that the student's professional behavior is unsatisfactory.
+A student will be placed on a mandated behavioral monitoring contract if the Professionalism Subcommittee of the Progress Committee or Associate Dean for Student Affairs deems that the student's professional behavior is unsatisfactory.
 Without demonstrable improvement during the monitoring period, the student may be eligible for dismissal and can be placed on professionalism probation.
 The student will be informed of the professionalism monitoring in writing and will also be notified of the removal of the probationary status in writing.
-The length of the probationary period will be decided by the Professionalism Subcommittee in each individual case, taking into consideration the particular circumstances of that case in consultation with the Associate Dean for Students.
+The length of the probationary period will be decided by the Professionalism Subcommittee in each individual case, taking into consideration the particular circumstances of that case in consultation with the Associate or Assistant Dean for Student Affairs.
 Upon graduation with the M.D. degree, only information that is required to be disclosed will be shared with third parties.

 The Dean's Office recognizes that on occasion students may have problems with medical (including Psychiatric) problems that could affect their studies and in some cases lead to professionalism breaches.
 Attempts will be made to first ensure the safety of the student and student body.
 If the medical issues do lead to professionalism problems, several considerations will determine whether the student will be fit to return to school.
 These considerations could include but are not limited to: reports from treating physicians, interviews with Dean's Office staff, a fitness for duty evaluation, etc. While all attempts will be made to ensure a student's return to school if possible, the Dean's Office also recognizes that even under the best circumstances some students may not become well enough to safely and professionally continue in medical school.